 Thanks to the generosity of our donors, the Department is pleased to offer a number of awards to our undergraduate and graduate students.

 These awards and scholarships are granted to undergraduate and graduate students every spring semester.
 All political science majors are welcome to apply.
-Applications are due February 1.
+The application deadline is February 1.

 - Augusta H. Gerberich Scholarship: Given annually to a junior or senior majoring in political science whose special field of interest is international relations.
 Preference is given to female students.
 The award is based on high levels of scholastic aptitude and scholastic success, demonstration of financial need, and promise of leadership.

 - Fund for Legal Studies Fellowship: Given annually to two undergraduate students, with preference to seniors, in recognition of scholarly achievement and who intend to pursue degrees in political science, with priority given to students who plan to enter law school after graduation.

 - I. Ridgway Davis Pre-Law Scholarship: Given annually to an undergraduate with an outstanding academic record who has been accepted for entry to law school.
 (Proof of law school acceptance must be provided by April 15.
 Funds will be awarded once proof of acceptance is received.)